College of Human Sciences

 Family and consumer sciences certification students may take online courses through the Texas Family and Consumer Sciences Distance Education Alliance.
 For more information, see www.fcsalliance.org or contact an FCSE advisor.

-All teacher certification programs at Texas Tech are accredited by the Texas Education Agency and the National Council for the Accreditation of Teacher Education (NCATE).
+All teacher certification programs at Texas Tech University are accredited by the Council for the Accreditation of Educator Preparation.

 - Bachelor of Science in Human Sciences